 Amazon products for Salmon Oil vs Fish Oil for Dogs

-These Amazon paths use the TheOmega3 affiliate ID theomega3-20.
-Prices, images, reviews, and availability are intentionally not shown until they are supplied through approved Amazon data access.
-Check Amazon for current listing details.
+These Amazon links use TheOmega3 affiliate ID theomega3-20.
+Prices, images, reviews, and availability are shown only when supplied through approved Amazon data access.
+Visit Amazon for the latest listing details.

-Amazon product images, prices, star ratings, and availability can change and are not displayed here unless supplied through approved Amazon data access.
-EPA/DHA values should be verified on the current Supplement Facts label before purchase.
+Amazon product images, prices, star ratings, and availability can change.
+We display them only when they are supplied through approved Amazon data access.
+Always verify EPA/DHA values on the current Supplement Facts label before purchase.